Afanc/4.5_biologists/README.md

 - binarizing page images
 - extracting word positions (svg polygons and bounding boxes)
 - extracting word images
-- resizing word images (to median width and height of all words)
+- resizing word images (to median width and height of all extracted word images)

 ##### Feature extraction and analysis (main_dtw.py)
 - feature extraction for each word (number of black_pixels, upper boundary, lower boundary, black_white_transitions, percentage of black pixels (between upper and lower bound, in center half, in lower third, in lower quarter, in upper third))